siderolabs/talos/website/content/v1.14/reference/cli.md

 Forcefully reboots cluster nodes by restarting the underlying VMs.

 By default all nodes are rebooted; pass --node (repeatable) to reboot only specific nodes, matched by name or IP address.
-Only QEMU-based clusters are supported.
+Local and remote QEMU clusters are supported.

 ```
 talosctl cluster reboot [flags]